nightblade9/SonicBoom/README.md

 ## Sonic Boom

-Sonic Boom is a cross-platform, minimal **community-driven fork** of [NAudio](https://github.com/naudio/NAudio).
-The goal is to foster a community around the fork and maintain it together.
-The focus of the fork is audio playback, not audio mixing, conversion, visualization, or any other functionality.
+Sonic Boom is a minimal, **community-driven fork** of [NAudio](https://github.com/naudio/NAudio).
+The goal is for the community to handle ongoing extension and maintenance for this project, which is too much for any one person to handle.

-That said, the fork currently supports re-encoding and audio format conversion; there are no plans to remove this functionality, either.
+This fork focuses mainly on playback.
+The extra project, `SonicBoom`, contains an `AudioPlayer` class that makes it easier to consume.

 ## Features